Help and FAQs

 Do your cards ever go on sale?

-You can find select motif cards offered at reduced prices at our web site's Sale page.
 Throughout the year, we offer occasional sales on selections of motif designs or on a specific type of personalized stationery.
-The most notable of these sales is our Annual Correspondence Card Sale in January.
+The most notable of these sales is our Annual Correspondence Card Sale, usually in January.
 To be the first to know about all our promotions, or product introductions, join our email newsletter list by clicking here and scrolling to the bottom of the page.

 Do you offer Gift Certificates?